mumbleskates/bilrost/README.md

 ### Distinguished derive macros

-There are two derivable companion traits, `DistinguishedMessage` and `DistinguishedOneof`, that implement the extended traits for distinguished decoding when possible.
+There are two derivable companion derives, `DistinguishedMessage` and `DistinguishedOneof`, that implement the extended traits for distinguished decoding when possible.
 Both messages and oneofs must contain only fields that support distinguished decoding in order to support it themselves.
 Distinguished